-High efficacy observed in the UK study on PEP
+High efficacy observed in the UK PPE study

-* The Steering Committee of the PROUD study of pre-exposure prophylaxis (PPE) in gay men in England today announced that participants who are currently in the delayed group study, which has not started PPE, will be called back to their clinics and have the opportunity to initiate PEP ahead of schedule.
+The Steering Committee * of the PROUD study on pre-exposure prophylaxis (PPE) in gay men in England today announced that participants who are currently in the postponed study group, who have not yet started PPE, will be called back to their clinics and will have the opportunity to start the EPP ahead of schedule.
 This is due to the efficacy observed in the study that exceeded the threshold determined for the continuation of the trial.

-Although the exact efficacy observed in the study still pending awaiting analysis and monitoring of participants to be established, there are indications that the results have considerably exceeded what the researchers had originally anticipated.
+Although the exact efficacy observed in the study still awaiting outstanding analysis and monitoring of participants to be established, there are indications that have considerably exceeded the result that the researchers had originally anticipated.

 In PROUD, 545 gay men at high risk of HIV infection were recruited from sexual health clinics 13 in London, Brighton, Manchester, Birmingham, Sheffield and York.

-All participants received a kit with common test for HIV and sexually transmitted infections (STIs), condoms, support for safer sex, behavioral research and monitoring, and were separated into two groups randomly.
+All participants received a kit with a common HIV test and sexually transmitted infections (STI), condoms, safer sex support, behavioral research and monitoring, and were randomized into two groups.
 One group received tenofovir + emtricitabine (Truvada) Immediately (the 'instant' group) while the other group so far received Truvada one year after the start of the study.

-The goal of this design is to verify that the participants who know they are taking the PPE will change their risk behaviors for HIV (using condoms less or no use at all) and, if so, whether this would reduce or nullify the beneficial effects of Prep.
+The purpose of this design is to check whether participants who know they are taking PPE will change their HIV risk behaviors (such as using condoms less or not using them at all) and, if so, whether this would reduce or beneficial effects of PrEP.

-This study was done because some critics predicted that the PPE PPE will have a negative overall effect: in August, Michael Weinstein Executive Director of the AIDS Healthcare Foundation, a foundation that fights AIDS, said: "We want the public to know that the increase widespread of PPE government-sanctioned appears to be a real disaster.
-"It is very important to know if people like Weinstein are right or wrong, and if PPE will have a negative effect if people know they are taking the medication.
+This study was done because some PEP critics predicted that PPE would have a negative overall effect: in August, Michael Weinstein Executive Director of the AIDS Healthcare Foundation, a foundation that fights AIDS, said: "We want the public to know that the increase "It is very important to know whether people like Weinstein are right or wrong and whether PPE will have a negative effect if people know they are taking the medication.

-The pilot PROUD was not designed to determine the effectiveness of the PPE itself.
-When it was designed, it was believed that it would be necessary to do a large study with 5000 participants to arrive at the number of HIV infections required to determine a clear measure of the effectiveness of PPEna reduction (or not) of HIV infections in participants .
+The PROUD pilot was not designed to determine the effectiveness of PPE itself.
+When it was designed it was believed that it would be necessary to do a large study with 5000 participants to reach the number of HIV infections required to determine a clear measure for the effectiveness of PPE in reducing (or not) virus infections in participants .

-However, in April 2014, it became clear that the supply of PPE attracted a subset characterized by a higher rate of risk of HIV infection in gay men than they had originally been taken into consideration when the size of the study group was calculated.
-This meant that the pilot study would be potentially able to produce a clear answer about the effectiveness, although its size is smaller.
-So we organized an Independent Data Monitoring Committee (IDMC).
+However, in April 2014, it became clear that the PPE offer attracted a subset of gay men characterized by a higher rate of risk of HIV infection than it had been originally taken into account when the size of the study group was calculated.
+This meant that the pilot study would be potentially able to produce a clear answer on the effectiveness, despite its smaller size.
+So organized a Data Monitoring Independent Committee (IDMC).

-The IDMC have a privileged position in groups of randomized trials: They are the only people with access to information not masked before the end of the study, and their role is to monitor the data to see if there are signs that the study should be stopped.
-The criteria for discontinuation include: when it becomes clear that the tested intervention may cause harm, the study never reach a clear result (known as 'futility') or because the intervention is beneficial as it would be unethical to deny it to others in the study.
+IDMCs have a privileged position in randomized study groups: They are the only people with access to unmasked data before the end of the study, and their role is to monitor the data for signs that the study should be discontinued.
+Criteria for disruption include: When it is clear that the intervention tested can cause harm, that the study will never arrive at a clear result (known as 'futility') or because the intervention is so beneficial that it would be unethical to deny it to others in the study.

-The IDMC PROUD met three times and the third time, on October 6 decided that intervention was clearly beneficial; they concluded that the effectiveness of PPE immediately surpassed the threshold that had been previously stipulated.
+The IDMC PROUD met three times and the third time, on 6 October, decided that the intervention was clearly beneficial; they concluded that the effectiveness of immediate PPE exceeded the threshold which was previously stipulated.

 This threshold is not really effective; is less likely to be effective to allow the likely outcomes or, in technical terms, the lower limit of 95% confidence interval.
 In terms of the number of infections encountered, the observed efficacy is likely to be higher.
 The final difference is not clear until clinics have called the most participants as possible since there is no doubt there will be some early cases of HIV infection not detected in both groups.
 There are currently 130 people in the group who will still get delayed PEP.